UNIVERSITY OF PENNSYLVANIA

 Since Penn is uniquely committed to giving back to the greater Philadelphia community, students have the opportunity to participate in more than 300 Penn volunteer and community service programs and over 60 academically based community service courses.
 Such community service opportunities are mainly coordinated by Civic House (student volunteerism and advocacy), Fox Leadership, the Barbara and Edward Netter Center for Community Partnerships (coordinates academically based community service), and Penn VIPS (Volunteers in Public Service—faculty and staff volunteers), which is a part of the Netter Center for Community Partnerships.

 Students interested in learning abroad must apply through Penn’s application process.
 Studying abroad allows students to demonstrate that they have the academic and emotional capacity to truly thrive in a foreign setting.
 Penn undergraduate and graduate/professional students earned academic credit in over 60 countries in 208-2019.
-In 2018-2019, 2,376 Penn US Citizen and Permanent Resident students participated in study abroad programs for academic credit.
+Each year, over 2,500 students participate in study abroad programs for academic credit.

 What extracurricular opportunities do they have at UPenn?

 Penn’s student body is celebrated for its diverse cultures and identities through various student-run organizations, including the Penn Women’s Center to Makuu: The Black Cultural Center, a focal point organization for Black Culture and the African Diaspora.
 Other cool clubs you can check out include the Defenders of Wildlife, Penn Fashion Collective, and Penn Actuarial Society, run by Wharton!

 If you don’t see a club you want to see, Penn students are encouraged to start their own club and seek out funding.